sqor/CommonServiceInterface/README.md

 - Params.
 Parameters of a statistic type.
 It is a property list that can be modified in runtime.

 - Tab.
 An ets table.
 Here you can save intermediate or persistent (for the time the sercvice is running) information.
-The suggested practice of using this table is that the key shall be a tuple with two atoms, like {stat_type,request} or {stat_type_temporaryvalue,Ref} and the value can be stats specific.
+The suggested practice of using this table is that the key shall be a tuple with two atoms, like {stat_type,request} and the value can be stats specific.

+- TempTab.
+An ets table to store temporary metric data.
+The statistic function shall clean this up in case it had inserted something at start stage.
+The key shall be in the form of {stat_type_temporaryvalue,Ref}

 - Timestamp.
 The timestamp in usecs when the request processing has finished.
 So you do not need to call erlang:now() for every stats to calculate values.